Lilia-Framework/Lilia-Experimental/README.md

-# Lilia - A Dynamic Roleplay Gamemode Framework for Garry's Mod
+# Lilia - A Dynamic Roleplay Gamemode Framework for Garry's Mod - Experimental

+# THIS VERSION IS NOT PROPER FOR USE!

 <p align="center">
   <img src="https://i.imgur.com/2bByf9w.png" width="200">